jsnyders/STSTv4/README.md

  1 Download [stst-0.4.0.zip](http://www.hardlikesoftware.com/weblog/download/stst-0.4.0.zip)

  2 Unzip stst-0.4.0.zip into a folder of your choice.
-For example C:\util\stst This folder is referred as STST_HOME in the rest of the steps
+For example C:\util\stst or ~/util/stst

+   This folder is referred as STST_HOME in the rest of the steps

  3 Edit the script used to run the tool